 - Use your cook pot as a plate and a mug.
 There is no need to bring anything else for eating or drinking.
 This will save you about 8 oz.

-- Wear rain gear in your sleeping bag so that it acts like a vapor barrier.
-This will let you bring a lighter weight sleeping bag and save more weight.
+- Wear rain gear in your sleeping bag so that it acts as a vapor barrier.
+This will let you bring a lighter-weight sleeping bag and save more weight.